nephelaiio/ansible-playbooks/README.md

 To apply playbook workstation.yml, do

 ```
-ansible-playbook playbooks/workstation.yml
+ansible-playbook workstation.yml
 ```

-Please review the [playbooks](/playbooks) directory for a list of available playbooks
+Please browse the [root](/) directory for a list of available playbooks